pgbarletta/locuaz/docs/source/installation.rst

 There are 3 options for installing locuaz.
 Conda + pip (Option 1) is recommended, since its both lightweight and quick.
 A pure conda install is also available (Option2).
 It is also possible to compile from source (Option 3).
-In all cases a post-installation is required.
+In all cases a :ref:`installation:Post-installation` step is required.

 Prerequisites
 ---------------

-Given that pure conda is too slow, `Mambaforge <https://github.com/conda-forge/miniforge>`_ is recommended instead.
+We recommend using `Mambaforge <https://github.com/conda-forge/miniforge>`_ instead of pure conda, since it's much faster

 Stable release
 --------------